BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/dft.md

 Basically, we merge neighbourhoods of frequencies into one bin.
 This is to mimic the behavior of the human ear (which is more sensitive to certain frequencies).
 Since the components of the *Mel-spectral vectors* calculated for each frame are hihgly correlated, we try to decorrelate the result to get a more meaningful representation.
-Threfore, we apply a type of *Fourier-related transform* called the *discrete cosine transform* to decorrelate the filter bank coefficients and yield a compressed representation of the filter banks, called the *Mel frequency cepstral coefficients*.
+Therefore, we apply a type of *Fourier-related transform* called the *discrete cosine transform* to decorrelate the filter bank coefficients and yield a compressed representation of the filter banks, called the *Mel frequency cepstral coefficients*.
-Alternatively one can use the *principal component analysis PCA* to achieve a similar effect.
+Alternatively, one can use the *principal component analysis PCA* to achieve a similar effect.

 ```{figure} ../../../figs/sounddesign/math/mfcc-alg-dark.png
 ---